mminichino/ycsb-couchbase/README.md

-# Couchbase Driver for YCSB 2.0.0
+# Couchbase YCSB 2.0.0
-This driver is a binding for the YCSB facilities to operate against a Couchbase Server cluster.
-It uses the official Couchbase Java SDK (version 3.x) and provides a rich set of configuration options.
+This pacakge is a YCSB implementation to test against a Couchbase cluster.
+It uses YCSB core 0.18.0 and the Couchbase Java SDK v3.5.

+## Requirements
+- Java 11 or higher
+- Linux, macOS, or Windows load generator system (8 cores / 32GB RAM minimum recommended)
+- Couchbase Server or Couchbase Capella

 ## Quickstart

 ### 1. Start Couchbase Server
-You need to start a single node or a cluster to point the client at.
-Please see [http://couchbase.com](couchbase.com) for more details and instructions.
+You will need a Couchbase cluster for testing.
+Please see either the documentation on [Couchbase Server](https://docs.couchbase.com/home/server.html) for self-managed deployments or [Couchbase Capella](https://docs.couchbase.com/cloud/index.html) for public cloud based DBaaS deployments.

 ### 2. Set up YCSB
-You can either download the release zip and run it, or just clone from master.
+Download the distribution to begin testing.
 ```
 curl -OLs https://github.com/mminichino/ycsb-couchbase/releases/download/2.0.0/ycsb-couchbase.zip
 ```